otiagosoares/otiagosoares/README.md

 ### Hi there 👋
-I'm a fullstack developer living in Brazil and working remotely developing e-commerce solutions.
+I'm a front-end developer living in Brazil and working remotely developing e-commerce solutions.

 ### 💻 I’m currently learning ...
   - React.js